About us

 Natasha Stevens

-Natasha Stevens is the program manager, leading the strategic operations, business development and research governance of the Flagship.
-Natasha is a research management, clinical trials and translational research expert whose focus is on making the best use of valuable resources to ensure we achieve our strategic goals and vision.
+Natasha Stevens is the program manager, leading the strategic operations, business management and research governance of the Flagship.
+Natasha is a research management, clinical trials and translational research expert whose focus is on making the best use of valuable public resources to ensure we achieve our strategic goals and vision.

 We are committed to actively involving our MS consumers and community in all aspects of the Flagship, ensuring the lived experience of people affected by MS is considered throughout the lifecycle of our research.